splunk/public-o11y-docs/apm/filter-apm-data.rst

     <h2>Filter by service<a name="filter-by-service" class="headerlink" href="#filter-by-service" title="Filter by service">¶</a></h2>
   </embed>

 Use the service filter throughout Splunk APM to filter to show data from the services you want to view.
-You can select 1 or more services.
-Select :guilabel:`Add Row` to add multiple services.
+On some pages you can select more than 1 service by selecting :guilabel:`Add Row` to add multiple services.
 Wildcards (``*``) are supported in service values.

 ..  image:: /_images/apm/apm-filters/apm-filters-service.png
     :width: 65%